Mining data from ChemRxiv

 To download full text documents from open access databases the paperscraper tool can be used.

-As an example, here we download full text articles from ChemRxiv on the topic of ‘buchwald-hartwig coupling’.
+As an example, here we download full text articles from ChemRxiv on the topic of ‘buchwald-hartwig coupling’, but this tool allows to download any open-source articles.

 Warning